Brazilian Test (FLAC2D)

 Note

 The Brazilian test (see Goodman 1980, for example) is used to estimate the tensile strength of rock and concrete.
 A disk or cylinder of the material is loaded diametrically between the platens of a testing machine.
-Failure is usually by splitting across the loaded diameter.
+The specimen typically fails by developing an extension fracture along the loaded diameter.
 The Brazilian tensile strength is estimated from the test result by reporting the horizontal stress, \(σ_t\) (i.e., the stress perpendicular to the loaded diameter along the center part of the specimen), that corresponds to the applied compression load.
 The relation between \(σ_t\) and the applied load can be determined approximately from an analytical expression, assuming that the material is homogeneous, linearly elastic, and isotropic.
 This verification test compares the FLAC2D calculation to this solution.

 The Brazilian test is only valid if the primary fracture initiates from the center of the specimen and spreads along the loaded diameter (which dictates the configuration of the numerical grid).
 The FLAC2D analysis can also study the test conditions that affect fracture initiation.
 In this example, the influence of the size of the loading area of the platen is evaluated.
 The parameters describing the problem conditions are shown in Figure 1.
 The loading area is defined by \(2α\), which is the angular distance over which the applied force, \(F\), is assumed to be distributed radially. \(r_o\) is the radius of the specimens.